Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Libraries.md

 ### The role of the Universal Decimal Classification in the establishment of library classification.
 - One of the fundamental tasks of libraries is to provide and make information accessible, therefore it is necessary to classify library documents based on a unified organizing principle.

 - This ensures efficient searchability.
-One such organizing principle for documents can be the Universal Decimal Classification , abbreviated as UDC or call number (ETO in Hungarian).
+One such organizing principle for documents can be the Universal Decimal Classification , abbreviated as UDC or call number (ETO number in Hungary).

 - The development of the UDC system began in the late 19th century, based on the classification system devised by American librarian Melvil Dewey.

 - It started being used in 1905 and was introduced in Hungary in 1912.